biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 	CAPSULE: Downloading dependency org.codehaus.groovy:groovy-xml:jar:3.0.5

-We finally go to the tower website again:
+and go to the tower website again:

 .. image:: images/tower3.png
   :width: 800

-And in the end when the pipeline is finished we can also receive a mail.
+When the pipeline is finished we can also receive a mail.

 .. image:: images/tower4.png